BUSOLA12/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9. It a script that sets the mode of the file hello to this:
 -rwxr-x-wx
 10. It changes the mode of a file based on the mode of another file
+11. It adds permittion to a sud-directories in my current working directory